lsst-sqre/sqr-097/index.md

 The TAP Service needs to read the results URL from a completed jobs and store it in UWS.
 However, we use a redirect servlet to serve the results, so we need to store the redirect URL in UWS, not the GCS URL.

+## 9. Batch maintenance job to clean up old & jobs that have timed out

+We need to have a batch job that runs periodically to clean up old jobs that have been completed, and also jobs that have timed out.
+This may occur in situations where QServ goes down and is unable to send a job status update, or if the job is stuck in a running state for an extended period.

+To address this we could have a batch job that runs periodically to check the status of jobs that have been running for an extended period, and if they have exceeded a certain timeout, mark them as failed.
+The timeout would be set to a value close and above what the QServ query timeout is set to.

+We could also potentially utilize the QServ REST HTTP API which has a status endpoint to check the status of a query.
+This would allow us to check the actual status of the job before marking it as failed.